HumanBrainProject/neuroglancer-scripts/README.md

 segmentation volume, and provide one JSON file per segment, as described in [the Neuroglancer documentation of the precomputed format](https://github.com/google/neuroglancer/blob/master/src/neuroglancer/datasource/precomputed/README.md).
 At the moment this must be done manually.
+Note that you may omit the `:0` suffix from the file name if you are serving the files using nginx or Apache as described below; this is necessary on filesystems which disallow `:` in file names.

 Different conventions for physical coordinates